GwangWooKim/saVAE/README.md

 ## How to implement

 All arguments of the implementation are already set to reproduce the results of the paper.
-It suffices to specify '--data' (or '-d').
+It suffices to specify `--data` (or `-d`).

 ## Discussion